-- a. encourage member authorities to include certain common core questions in their regular community attitude surveys touching upon for example awareness levels of DPAs and applicable privacy and data protection law; - b.
+- 3. As a first step, the Executive Committee is authorised to establish processes to: - a. encourage member authorities to include certain common core questions in their regular community attitude surveys touching upon awareness levels of DPAs and applicable privacy and data protection law; - b.
 Centrally receive the results, make them available and calculate benchmarks; - 4.
 Authorise the Executive Committee to convene working groups to assist with the task if necessary.